Search on the Website:

 The GPU is overclocked to the max when its temperature is around 95°C and the PSU is capable of giving power to all components on max.

-Note: Know that a client would tell you what frequency they want for the GPU (core clock or memory clock) so it's way easier that way, that doesn't necessarily mean their GPU can't get overclocked even higher, it's just not necessary to do so.
+Note: Know that a client would tell you what frequency they want for the GPU (core clock frequency) so it's way easier that way, that doesn't necessarily mean their GPU can't get overclocked even higher, it's just not necessary to do so.

 For dual GPU builds, it is possible to overclock both GPUs, the way to do it is the same as overclocking one GPU, simply keep an eye on the GPU that has the highest temperature and overclock it as shown above, the other one will get overclocked automatically